Ed's MIG Gas Weld Reality, Tips and Gas Facts. Part 2.

 With high energy gas mixes and optimum parameters and techniques, as my process control training programs indicate, most MIG weld fusion is marginal so why anyone would want to lower weld energy is beyond me.
 As to the low weld undercut potential , minimal weld spatter and low silicon.
 Lets see we can get that with argon CO2 mixes and E70S-3 0.045 MIG wire that costs substantially less than a metal cored wire.
 Hobart and BOC marketing personnel want you to purchase their wire and gas mixes, these personnel and the sales reps involved should occasionally put on a welding shield and then macro the welds they produce.

-Weld consumable marketing personnel have in the past frequently tied together a new gas mix and a cored wire combination as a sales tool for weld distributors.
+Weld consumable marketing personnel have in the past frequently tied together a new gas mix and a cored wire combination as a SALES TOOL for their weld distributors to attain new weld customers.

 If the marketing people at Hobart or BOC really understood MIG welding and arc physics, and more importantly they had respect for their welding customers, they would have realized the metal cored wire and argon - oxy gas combo products that they were presenting was unnecessary and likely doing more harm than good for most welds produced on parts > 4 mm.